 1.3.4.6 Crisis Intervention and Stabilization

 The Contractor shall have a global Crisis Intervention and Stabilization Plan and an individualized plan for Crisis Intervention and Stabilization incorporated into each Child’s Service Plan.
-In accordance with the No Reject, No Eject policy for Child Welfare, the Contractor shall serve any Child the Agency or JCS refers to the Contractor.
+In accordance with the No Reject, No Eject basis for Child Welfare, the Contractor shall serve any Child the Agency or JCS refers to the Contractor from within the Contractor’s contracted Service Area.
 The Contractor shall:

 Follow the Agency’s procedure to submit notification of all Critical Incidents to the Agency.